ome/omero-guide-introduction/docs/data-management.rst

    not yourself.
 Also the links between the new containers and the moved data will belong to the owner of the data.
-   This should help to facilitate a smooth workflow, retaining the data handling possibilities such as reorganizing the data, renaming the containers you created for them etc. for the owner of the data.
+   This should help to facilitate a smooth workflow, retaining data-handling possibilities such as reorganizing the data, renaming the containers you created for them etc. for the owner of the data.

 .. _Duplicatecli: